iltommi/qdb-documentation/source/api/c.rst

 .. c:function:: qdb_error_t qdb_put(qdb_handle_t handle, const char * alias, const char * content, size_t content_length, qdb_time_t expiry_time, qdb_time_t expiry_time)

-    Adds an :term:`entry` to the quasardb server.
+    Adds an entry to the quasardb server.
 If the entry already exists the function will fail and will return ``qdb_e_alias_already_exists``.
 Keys beginning with the string "qdb" are reserved and cannot be added to the cluster.

     The handle must be initialized (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`) and the connection established (see :c:func:`qdb_connect`).